The Python for Loop

 Nested for Loops

 You can put one for loop inside another.
 This is called a nested loop.
-It’s useful for working with 2D data structures (like a grid or matrix) or for creating combinations.
+It is useful for working with multi-dimensional data structures (like a grid or matrix) or for creating combinations.

-The inner loop will complete all its iterations for each single iteration of the outer loop.
+The inner loop will complete all its iterations for every single iteration of the outer loop.

-Generate a multiplication table for numbers 1 through 3.
+Let us generate a multiplication table for numbers 1 through 3 using nested loops:

 Output:

-Be careful with nested loops.
+Be careful with nested loops!
 If the outer loop runs N times and the inner loop runs M times, the code inside the inner loop will execute N * M times.
-This can become very slow if N and M are large.
+This can make your programs slow if N and M are very large.

 The for-else Clause

-This is a lesser-known but useful feature of Python loops.
-The else block in a for loop is executed only if the loop completes all its iterations without being terminated by a break statement.
+This is a lesser-known but incredibly useful feature of Python.
+The else block in a for loop is executed only if the loop completes all its iterations without hitting a break statement.

 Output:

-Now, let’s try a case where the number is found:
+Now, let us try a case where the search number is successfully found:

 Output: